JBro81/Responsive-Web-Templates/README.md

 # About:

 Hey, I'm building some front end templates as I teach myself web development, so I thought I would share!
-Github also keeps my scattered brain focused in one place.
-JAMstack and blockchain tech.
-My first ones are Bootstrap, since I am really liking that framework.
+My first ones are using my new favorite thing, Bootstrap.
 AFter some research, I am going to start into Vue JS next.
+It seems more beginner friendly than React.

-I hope my stuff helps!
+Anyhoo, I hope my stuff helps!